sighupio/installer-gke/examples/README.md

-# Fury GKE Installer Example
+# GKE Installer Example

-This folder contains working examples of the terraform modules provided by this Fury Installer.
+This folder contains working examples of the terraform modules provided by this GKE Installer.

 In order to test them, you follow the instructions below.
 Note all comments starting with `TASK: ` require you to run some manual action on your computer